 The Difference Between Speech Delays and Autism

 Speech and language delays are far more common than you may think — they affect around 10% of preschool-aged children.
-Because of this, it’s important to learn how to recognize a speech delay in your child’s first few years of life, so they can get the appropriate assistance early on to help them catch up in their development.
+Because of this, it's important to learn how to recognize a speech delay in your child's first few years of life, so they can get the appropriate assistance early on to help them catch up in their development.
+Early identification and treatment during the earliest stages of a child’s development are crucial, as young children’s brains show greater neuroplasticity, making early intervention particularly effective.
+As children grow, they develop at different rates, and early support can make a significant difference in a child’s development.

 Children with autism develop other developmental delays and signs that are unique to the presence of autism.
 Knowing how to tell the difference between speech delay and autism can help you determine what type of developmental assistance your child may require, such as early intervention for autism or speech therapy.

-Speech delay vs. autism: what’s the difference?
+Speech Delay vs. Autism: What's the difference?

 All children develop at different rates, especially in terms of communication.
 While most children start using basic verbal communication within their first 1-2 years of life, some children are what's known as late talkers.
 There are also other developmental issues that can cause speech delays in children.

 The main difference between other speech delays and autism-related speech delays is that children who are just late talkers still attempt to engage and communicate in different ways.
 For example, they might make babbling sounds, point, and use other types of body language to get what they want.
+Children with a speech delay often seek out close personal relationships with their parents and peers, whereas a child with autism may prefer to be alone and may have trouble with social interaction.

 It's important to note that the behaviors mentioned above don't always signify that your child's speech delay is caused by autism.
 There are other developmental reasons they might not be communicating verbally yet.
 These include: